MI-OSiRIS/mi-osiris.github.io/_posts/2017-12-7-the-influxdb-ceph-mgr-plugin.md

     ]
 </pre>

 The full version of the  <a href="https://github.com/MI-OSiRIS/ceph/blob/master/src/pybind/mgr/influx/module.py"> influx module </a> and <a href="https://github.com/MI-OSiRIS/ceph/blob/master/doc/mgr/influx.rst"> additional information </a> about the plugin can be found under Ceph's master branch.
-Template of Grafana Dashboards featured can be found at the following links:
+Templates of Grafana Dashboards featured can be found at the following links:
 * https://grafana.com/dashboards/4238
 * https://grafana.com/dashboards/4244